Learn how to make glitter ornaments from Dollar Store clear ornament and vinyl.

 They are cute with a tea light on their own but, being a glitter lover, I knew I needed to make them sparkle too!

-I’ve made a bunch of DIY glitter ornaments before, which has been one of my most popular posts, but I was never able to light them up.
+I’ve made a bunch of DIY glitter ornaments, Santa cam ornaments, and glitter acrylic ornaments before, which have been one of my most popular posts, but I was never able to light them up.
 But now I am and it’s super easy… happy dance!

 Let’s get started on how to make glitter ornaments with a Cricut and glitter.